shakfu/coremusic/docs/guides/index.rst

 **Prefer command-line tools?**

-The :doc:`cli` covers all CLI commands for audio, MIDI, and generative music.
+The :doc:`cli` covers all CLI commands for audio and MIDI operations.

 **Need API reference?**